Builders Fund

 Portfolio Specifics

 • The technology sector is another important area of investment, comprising 15%.
-Our focus is on established industry leaders such as Microsoft, which is our largest holding.
-Other investments include Samsung Electronics (diversified technology), Qualcomm (chips for smartphones), Adobe (software), and Synaptics (human interface hardware and software).
-Our holdings performed well, on balance, but didn’t keep pace with the mega-cap AI-related stocks that drove the sector.
+Our focus is on established industry leaders such as Microsoft.
+Other investments include Qualcomm (chips for smartphones), Samsung Electronics (diversified technology), Constellation Software (software), and Astera Labs (connectivity solutions for data centers).
+Performance of the group was mixed.

 Positioning